-Martina Ludescher has been since January 1, 2017, the Chief Commercial Officer responsible for the Business Unit Consumer Goods including Business Segments Fast Moving Consumer Goods, Luxury & Lifestyle and Gourmet Fine Foods.
-She is also responsible for Supply Chain, Field Marketing, the Center of Excellence for Sales & Marketing, People & Organization (HR) and Investor & Media Relations.
-Prior to 2017, Martina Ludescher held the role of Head Corporate Development from 2011 with responsibility for HR, Strategy, Investor Relations, Corporate Communications, Branding, Internal Consulting, Business Process Re-engineering and the Center of Excellence for Digital Business.
+Martina Ludescher has been since January 1, 2017 Chief Commercial Officer and Member of the Executive Board responsible for the Business Unit Consumer Goods including Business Segments Fast Moving Consumer Goods, Luxury & Lifestyle and Gourmet Fine Foods.
+She is also responsible for Supply Chain, Retail Solutions, the Center of Excellence for Sales & Marketing and People & Organization (HR).
+In addition to her position as Chief Commercial Officer, Martina Ludescher is acting as Head Business Unit Consumer Goods since January 2017.
+Between 2011 and end of 2016, Martina Ludescher held the role of Head Corporate Development and Member of the Executive Board with responsibility for HR, Strategy, Investor Relations, Corporate Communications, Branding, Internal Consulting, Business Process Re-engineering and the Center of Excellence for Digital Business.
 In addition, in November 2015, Martina Ludescher took over the responsibility for both the Luxury & Lifestyle and Gourmet Fine Foods Business Segments.
 As Vice President of Strategy and Corporate Communications from 2007, she led a comprehensive review of DKSH's Corporate and Business Unit strategies and built up the Corporate Communications Function completing the global rebranding and strategic repositioning of the DKSH brand.
 Prior to joining DKSH in 2003 as Assistant to the CEO, Martina Ludescher was a Financial Auditor at Credit Suisse First Boston in Zurich.
 She holds an MBA from the University of St. Gallen, Switzerland.